-Each program location is staffed by a minimum of 2 caring and qualified leaders.
-Our camp staff are university, college and high school students committed to your child's safety and enjoyment.
-All camp staff possess:
+Each program location is staffed with a minimum of 2 caring and qualified leaders.
+Our camp staff are university, college and high school students, who are committed to your child's safety and enjoyment.
+All camp staff are required to complete:

 - Extensive training in leadership skills, program planning, child abuse, risk management, communication, behavior management, problem solving, to name a few.